Evaporative coolers are a great way to industrially cool your building no matter what the use.

 How does an evaporative cooler work

 Traditional air conditioners use either compression or refrigeration coils which spike energy bills.
-Refrigeration coils can also contain CNC chemicals that are harmful to the environment.
+Refrigeration coils can also contain CFC chemicals that are harmful to the environment.
 But an evaporative cooler uses the natural process of evaporation to cool air, because water absorbs heat in order to evaporate.
 It’s the same natural process used by your skin to cool your body.

 Let’s dig into that a little more.